shehreendheda/katacoda-scenarios/logsprocess/logsparsing/step1.md

     Note: If the credentials are not displayed in the terminal, run the command `creds`{{execute}} in the terminal.

+2. Navigate to <a href="https://app.datadoghq.com/logs" target="_datadog">**Logs > Search**</a>.

-2. If you've previously used **Logs** in the Datadog organization you are working in, move on to the next step.
+    If you see the Logs List, move on to the next step.

-    If you are working in a new Datadog organization, you may need to first enable **Logs** before you can continue.
-Navigate to <a href="https://app.datadoghq.com/logs" target="_datadog">**Logs > Search**</a>.
+    If you see the Getting Started prompt, you need to first enable **Logs** before you can continue.
 Click **Getting Started**, then click **Getting Started** again.
 If you see the Logs List, move on to the next step.

-    If you don't see the Logs List.
-Wait a minute or so while Datadog's Autodiscovery feature detects that logs are being collected in the organization.
+    If you don't see the Logs List, wait a minute or so while Datadog's Autodiscovery feature detects that logs are being collected in the organization.
 Try navigating to <a href="https://app.datadoghq.com/logs" target="_datadog">**Logs > Search**</a> again.
-You may need to repeat until you see the Logs List, then continue.
+You may need to repeat until you see the Logs List, then move on to the next step.

 3. Navigate to <a href="https://app.datadoghq.com/logs/pipelines" target="_datadog">**Logs > Configuration**</a>.